Why are Some Cars Illegal in the US?

-For those who simply can’t get their car fix in the American auto market, foreign markets offer a variety of vehicles unlike Uncle Sam’s favorites.
-However, if you continue to live in the US but have an extreme affinity for importing cars, there are some forbidden fruits you may never be able to taste.
+The National Highway and Traffic Safety Administration (NHTSA) is the governing body in the United States responsible for determining what defines a vehicle as being “safe.”
+Safe for its passengers, safe for other drivers on the road, safe for the environment and safe for the economy.
+In protecting all of those assets of American life, there’s a lot of legislation created, and a lot of rules for manufacturers to follow.
+For those who simply can’t get their car fix in the American auto market, foreign markets offer a variety of vehicles, unlike Uncle Sam’s favorites.
+However, if you continue to live in the US but have an extreme affinity for importing cars that are illegal in the US, there are some forbidden fruits you may never be able to taste.

 There’s no question about the fact that the United States car market is missing some key European players.
 Whether due to lack of market interest, inability to comply with American safety regulations and emissions standards, or the simple inability to fund the import process, thousands of cars are produced every year that will never get the chance to burn rubber on Highway 52 or down US-1.